georgeglyq/dinosaur_candy_ranking/DinosaurCandyRanking/markdownintro.md

 ## Questions
 Test categories include the following:
 * What is considered the best category in its class? (peanut, chocolate, fruit, etc.)
+* What is the price or sugar content compared to the candy's ranking?
+* What are the nutritional facts for a certain candy?
-* What candy would an individual like given their current preference?
+* What candy would an individual like given their current preference? <br />
-* What are the nutritional facts for a certain candy?  <br />

 <br />
 <br />